North Wales: Feisty and Poetic

 At Trefriw, five miles north of Betws-y-Coed, you can peek into a working woolen mill.
-It's surprisingly interesting if the machines are running (weekdays Easter–October).
+It's surprisingly interesting if the machines are running (weekdays; machines don't run in winter).
 This mill turns British wool (and some from New Zealand) into bedspreads, rugs, and tweeds.
 The highlight is the mill museum, and the chance to follow a matted glob of fleece on its entire journey to becoming a fashionable cap or scarf.

 If you're going to devote substantial time to any garden in Britain, this one deserves serious consideration.
 The highlight for many is the famous Laburnum Arch — a 180-foot-long canopy made of bright-yellow laburnum, hanging like stalactites over the heads of garden lovers who stroll beneath it (blooms late May through early June).
 The garden is also famous for its magnolias, rhododendrons, camellias, and roses — and for the way that the buildings of the estate complement the carefully planned landscaping — all with a backdrop of rolling hills and craggy Welsh mountains.

 These museums tell the story of Liverpool: The third floor covers slavery, while the first, second, and basement handle maritime topics.
 The Slavery Museum starts with a description of life in West Africa; then comes a harrowing exhibit about enslavement and the Middle Passage, with an intense film that drives home the horrifying experience of being abducted from your home and taken thousands of miles away in life-threatening conditions.
-The exhibits don't shy away from how Liverpool profited from slavery; you can turn local street signs around to find out how they were named after slave traders — even Penny Lane has slavery connections.
 Finally, the museum examines the legacy of slavery — both the persistence of racism in contemporary society and the substantial positive impact that people of African descent have had on European and American cultures.

 The Maritime Museum celebrates Liverpool's shipbuilding heritage, including extensive exhibits on the Titanic — the shipping line and its captain were based in Liverpool, and 89 of the crew members who died were from the city — and the Lusitania, which had 405 Liverpool-based crew members on board when it was torpedoed by a German U-boat.

-It's sad to think the Beatles are stuck in a museum.
-Still, this exhibit — while overpriced and a bit small — is well done, the story's a fascinating one, and even an avid fan will pick up some new information.
+The Beatles seem like they're becoming a bigger and bigger attraction in Liverpool these days.
+This exhibit — while overpriced and a bit small — is well done, the story's a fascinating one, and even an avid fan will pick up some new information.
 The museum has two parts: the original, main exhibit at the south end of the Albert Dock; and a much smaller branch in the Mersey Ferries terminal at Pier Head, near the Museum of Liverpool, just to the north.
 A free and frequent shuttle runs between the two locations.

 Beatles bus tours